jenkinsci/job-dsl-plugin/docs/Job-reference.md

-    localBranch(String branch) // check out to specific local branch relativeTargetDir(String relativeTargetDir) // checkout to a sub-directory, optional reference(String reference) // path to a reference repository, optional configure(Closure configure) // optional configure block, the GitSCM node is passed in }
+    localBranch(String branch) // check out to specific local branch relativeTargetDir(String relativeTargetDir) // checkout to a sub-directory, optional reference(String reference) // path to a reference repository, optional stashBrowser(String url) // url to the stash repository, optional configure(Closure configure) // optional configure block, the GitSCM node is passed in }